Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Mee Rebus Johor

-Zainal's Place, 89 Jalan Keris, Taman Sri Tebrau, JB
+Zainal's Place, 89 Jalan Keris, Taman Sri Tebrau, JB (Closed)

 Hj Wahid Mee Rebus at the top level food centre at Larkin Bus Terminal in JB

-I love the friendly, relaxing ambiance here above the noise and din
+I love the friendly, relaxing ambiance here above the noise and din of the bus terminal and market below.

-Haji Wahid’s gravy is heavier and nuttier than others due to the use of more groundnuts.
+Haji Wahid’s sauce is heavier and nuttier than others due to the use of more groundnuts.
 Again groundnut is another traditional ingredient which average mee rebus stalls use less of these days.
 Some I believe use very little, if any groundnuts at all, which is a pity as it detracts a lot from the texture and flavour of the gravy.

 Haji Wahid's at Plaza Angsana is one of the busiest branches.
+There is always a queue waiting patiently for their mee rebus.

-If gravy is the soul of mee rebus then Haji Wahid's @ Angsana has lots of soul.
+If sauce is the soul of mee rebus then Haji Wahid's @ Angsana has lots of soul.
+Just look at the number of pots of sauce being prepared for sale.

-I love the cool, cheerful ambiance at Plaza Angsana food court
+I love the cool, cheerful ambiance at Plaza Angsana food court.

 Haji Wahid’s mee rebus is served with a dash of vinegar and dark soy sauce, and a topping of crispy fried crackles.
 These add zing to the dish without loading the dish with too much frills.